President - Mary Hillberg

 Q- Where do we find the Bylaws, C&Rs, Articles and other governing documents for Sunset Lakes HOA?

 A- Those documents should be provided by the seller of the property at closing.
 If they were not or have been lost, Sentry can provide them electronically or a hard copy may be provided at a small charge.
 These documents are also found in the download section of this site.
-2018 Rules & Guidelines will be added soon.
+Proposed 2019 Rules & Guidelines are available now and the final copy will be added soon.

 Q - In the event of a conflict in documents, what is the order of precedence for an HOA in Florida?